-To help you identify the right Delta card for your needs, WalletHub’s editors compared all of the available options and chose favorites for different types of travelers.
+To help you identify the best Delta credit card for your needs, WalletHub’s editors compared all of the available options and selected the top cards for different types of travelers.
 You can check out their picks below.

 Best Delta Credit Cards Compared

 |Delta SkyMiles® Platinum Business American Express Card||Small Business||60,000 miles|

 |Delta SkyMiles® Reserve Business American Express Card||Sky Club Access||60,000 miles|

 |Delta SkyMiles® Platinum American Express Card||Companion Tickets||50,000 miles|

 |Delta SkyMiles® Reserve American Express Card||Big-Spenders||50,000 miles|

 |Virgin Atlantic Credit Card||Delta Partner||30,000 points + $100 statement credit|

 |Delta SkyMiles® Blue American Express Card||No Annual Fee||10,000 miles|